Sports and Exercise in Patients with Hypertrophic Cardiomyopathy: More Questions than Answers

 - Klempfner R, Kamerman T, Schwammenthal E, et al. Efficacy of exercise training in symptomatic patients with hypertrophic cardiomyopathy: results of a structured exercise training program in a cardiac rehabilitation center.
 Eur J Prev Cardiol 2015;22:13-9.

 - Edelmann F, Gelbrich G, Düngen HD, et al. Exercise training improves exercise Capacity and diastolic function in patients with heart eailure with preserved ejection fraction: results of the Ex-DHF (Exercise training in Diastolic Heart Failure) pilot study.
 J Am Coll Cardiol 2011;58:1780-91.

-Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Magnetic Resonance Imaging, Exercise, Sports & Exercise and ECG & Stress Testing, Sports & Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Magnetic Resonance Imaging, Exercise, Sports and Exercise and ECG and Stress Testing, Sports and Exercise and Imaging

 Keywords: Arrhythmias, Cardiac, Athletes, Autonomic Nervous System, Body Mass Index, Cardiomyopathy, Hypertrophic, Death, Sudden, Dilatation, Epidemiologic Studies, Exercise, Exercise Test, Heart Rate, Hypertrophy, Magnetic Resonance Imaging, Oxygen Consumption, Physical Exertion, Registries, Risk Assessment, Risk Factors